joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/08/18/us/politics/dan-sullivan-republican-senator-alaska.html

 **‘I’m Not That Informed on National Security,’ Graham Says in South Carolina Debate**\
 `Senator Darline Graham made the remark in a debate against Representative Ralph Norman, her opponent in the runoff election to succeed her brother, Lindsey Graham.
-Here are five takeaways.`\
+Here are five takeaways from the debate.`\
 https://www.nytimes.com/2026/08/18/us/politics/south-carolina-senate-runoff-debate-graham-norman.html

 **Why Democrats and Republicans Are Backing Rivals in Alaska’s Senate Primary**\